European interwar economy: Nordic countries

-Germany's Fascist Economy
+Germany's fascist economy

 Upon bringing fascism to Germany in 1933, Adolf Hitler proclaimed, "the State should retain supervision and each property owner should consider himself appointed by the state.
 It is his duty not to use his property against the interests of others among his own people.
 This is the crucial matter.
 The Third Reich will always retain its right to control the owners of property."
 This laid the foundation for Germany's new fascist economy and the radical economic policies that would follow.
 One of the Nazi Party's first steps was to eliminate small corporations, which Hitler classified as any corporation with capital under $40,000.
-The establishment of new corporations with capital less than $20,000 dollars was also forbidden.
+The establishment of new corporations with capital less than $20,000 was also forbidden.

 Hitler completely reorganized the economic landscape in Nazi Germany.
 The Reichswirtschaftskammer ("Reich Economic Chamber") consisted of over two hundred organizations and national councils involved in industry, commercial, and craft lines.
 Large public works programs, such as the construction of the Autobahn, stimulated the economy and reduced unemployment.
 These programs also prevented the recurrence of inflation, which plagued the German economy immediately following World War 1 and led to widespread civil unrest.
 As the economy slowly recovered under the Nazi Party, Hitler adapted the economy to cater towards war preparations.

-The Four-year Plan
+Four-year plan

 In 1936, Hitler and Nazi Party implemented their second four-year plan of the period, and put it in the hands of Hermann Göring.
 The goal of the plan was to continue to economic transition towards fascism while making Germany self-sufficient in preparation of another war.
 Four priorities of the plan were to increase agricultural production, retrain key sectors of the work force, implement governmental policies to regulate imports and exports, and to achieve self-sufficiency in the production of raw materials.

 Several high-ranking members of Nazi Germany believed Göring was not the right man for the job, but Hitler expressed full confidence in him.
 Several business leaders also did not support this plan, and believed a wholesale rearmament would come at the expense of economic improvement.
 Despite numerous concerns over Göring and the plan itself, it was carried out and extended into the start of World War II.
 The success of the plan in preparing Germany for war is attributed to the Göring's use of slave labor, which he defended as necessary of the very existence of Germany.